Iscador/spaDWGCN/README.md

 # spaDWGCN

-This repository introduces a biologically meaningful algorithm spaDWGCN, for self-supervised spatial domain identification.
+This repository introduces spaDWGCN for spatial domain identification.
 The method first creates two biologically meaningful view features, gene expression and microenvironment.
 By introducing distance, a crucial element in spatial transcriptomics, this method achieves state-of-the-art performance in various datasets from different ST platforms.

 ## Installations